Webador/SlmMail/docs/Mandrill.md

 ========

 This transport layer forms the coupling between Zend\Mail and the Email Service Provider [Mandrill](http://mandrill.com).
-The transport is a drop-in component and can be used to send email messages *without* Cc & Bcc addresses and attachments.
+The transport is a drop-in component and can be used to send email messages *without* Cc addresses.

 Mandrill only supports To recipients currently, but you can hide the recipients using your Mandrill preferences ([learn here how to do it](http://help.mandrill.com/entries/21751312-Can-I-send-to-more-than-one-recipient-at-a-time-)), or by using options (more on that latter).
+You can also add up to 1 BCC address (setting more will throw an exception).

 Installation
 ------------